heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3d4_valuation-to-credit-planning.md

 Phase 3D.4 will be considered successful when:

-- A `BalanceCreditPlan` can be produced deterministically when possible
+- A `BalanceCreditPlan` can be produced deterministically
-- All failure cases are explicit and non-punitive
+- All refusal cases are explicit and non-punitive
-- No execution depends on implicit value
+- No future execution depends on implicit value
-- No future UI must guess what will happen
-- All assumptions made here are either validated or documented as incorrect
+- All assumptions in this document are validated or corrected

 Only then may a **final phase chronicle** be written.